GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 <!-- FIXME: update for windows, macOS, and meson build, get rid of libtool things -->

-This depends all a bit on what your development environment and target operating systems is.
+This depends all a bit on what your development environment and target operating system is.
 The following is mostly aimed at Linux/unix setups.

 GStreamer uses the `pkg-config` utility to provide applications with the right compiler and linker flags. `pkg-config` is a standard build tool that is widely used in unix systems to locate libraries and retrieve build settings, so if you're familiar with using it already then you're basically set.

-If you're not familiar with `pkg-config` to compile and link a small one-file program, pass the `--cflags` and `--libs` arguments to `pkg-config`.
+If you're not familiar with `pkg-config`, to compile and link a small one-file program, pass the `--cflags` and `--libs` arguments to `pkg-config`.
-For example:
+The following should be sufficient for a gstreamer-only program:

 ```
 $ libtool --mode=link gcc `pkg-config --cflags --libs gstreamer-1.0` -o myprog myprog.c
 ```

-would be sufficient for a gstreamer-only program.
-If (for example) your application also used GTK+ 3.0, you could use
+If your application also used GTK+ 3.0, you could use

 ```
 $ libtool --mode=link gcc `pkg-config --cflags --libs gstreamer-1.0 gtk+-3.0` -o myprog myprog.c